lpsinger/gwcelery/doc/deployment.rst

     with the checklist.
 Submit the issue.

     Complete the items in the checklist and check them off one by one on the release issue before proceeding to the next step.
+On occasion, an external service like GCN might not be available.
+If so, cross out the checklist item and note the reason.

     .. image:: _static/acceptance-tests-checklist.png
        :alt: Screen shot of a release issue